Pylons-tech/pylons_sdk/developer_tutorial.md

 `pylon` is basic token on pylons ecosystem and the account should have some amount of `pylon`.

-We can use `pylonscli tx pylons get-pylons` command to get some `pylon`.
+We can use `pylonsd tx pylons get-pylons` command to get some `pylon`.
 This is for test and on mainnet, this feature will not be available.
 Instead there's a method called Google IAP get pylons that buy pylons by paying from google play account.

 ```
-pylonscli tx pylons get-pylons --amount 500000 --from cosmos1fun8le2dxrclr633psv7gke6wtlycunnm8dlm7 --keyring-backend=test
+pylonsd tx pylons get-pylons --amount 500000 --from cosmos1fun8le2dxrclr633psv7gke6wtlycunnm8dlm7 --keyring-backend=test
 ```
 `from` flag sets the address of the account to get pylons and `amount` flag sets the amount of `pylon` to get.
 In this command, we are getting 500 pylons for the account `jack`.
 You should press `y` to the confirmation line.